OneBusAway/onebusaway-ios/README.markdown

-# OBANetworking
+# OBAKit

-This library is a ground-up rewrite of the networking and modeling modules from OneBusAway for iOS.
+This library is a ground-up rewrite of the core modules of OneBusAway for iOS.
 It is designed to be stable, relatively bug-free, clear, and well-tested.
 It is designed to serve as the foundation of OneBusAway in its second decade of life.

 ## Code and Structure

-OBANetworking is written almost entirely in Swift 4, with the exception of a few core parts of the library that are not very enjoyable to express in Swift.
+OBAKit is written almost entirely in Swift 4, with the exception of a few core parts of the project that are not very enjoyable to express in Swift.
 It is designed to be usable within both Swift and Objective-C projects.

+## Frameworks

+### OBANetworkingKit

+Dependencies:

+* SwiftProtobuf

-The project is divided between a Network Service layer and a Model Service layer, each of which have three service classes designed to work with the three data sources that OneBusAway for iOS depends on:
+This framework consists of a Network Service layer and a Model Service layer, each of which have three service classes designed to work with the three data sources that OneBusAway for iOS depends on:

 * Regions API
 * REST API
 * Obaco API (alerts.onebusaway.org or onebusaway.co)

+This library would be suitable for using on its own in a custom application that would only need to communicate with a single, previously-defined OneBusAway server.

+### OBALocationKit

+Dependencies:

+* OBANetworkingKit

+tk.

-### Network Services
+### OBAAppKit

+Dependencies:

+* OBANetworkingKit
+* OBALocationKit

+tk.

 # Third Party Libraries